motzel/bsor2json/README.md

       --force[=false]     force overwrite
   -p, --pretty[=false]    whether the output JSON should be pretty formatted; conversion time will be much longer and the file will be larger
   -b, --buffered[=true]   whether file read should be buffered; it's faster but increases memory usage
+      --parallel[=0]      parallel processing of multiple replays at once; equal to the number of cpu cores if zero or not specified
 ```

 For example: